Download the Student Guide to Academic Advisement (.pdf)

 New domestic freshmen and transfer students can download advisement checklists for the Spring 2020 semester using the following links: First-Time Freshman Advisement Checklist (.pdf) and First-Time Transfer Checklist (.pdf).

 New international freshmen and transfer students seek advisement from the international academic advisors for new students.
-For more information, visit Undergraduate Studies International Academic Advisement for mandatory pre-enrollment steps, checklists and more.
+For more information, visit The Hub-International Academic Advisement for mandatory pre-enrollment steps, checklists and more.

 Check out these options to determine who will be assisting you: